miniconnect/holodb/README.md

 > **Sketch up your schema and characteristics, and you're ready to start querying!**

 HoloDB is for those moments when you need a database-shaped system without the hassle of managing real data.
-Instead of setting up or importing datasets, you simply point it at a configuration (or ORM entities) and instantly get a live, consistent, queryable database &ndash; ready for demos, prototypes, tests, or teaching.
+Instead of setting up or importing datasets, you simply provide a configuration file (or ORM entities) and instantly get a live, consistent, queryable database &ndash; ready for demos, prototypes, tests, or teaching.

 What you get from it: